Elizabeth Cook – Balls

-Balls is the boldly titled release by Wildwood, FL. native Elizabeth Cook and with singer, songwriter and ex-guitarist for Emmylou Harris’ Hot Band Rodney Crowell sitting in the producer seat it has one boot in contemporary swagger and one firmly planted in tradition.
+Balls is the boldly titled release by Wildwood, FL. native Elizabeth Cook.
+With singer, songwriter and ex-guitarist for Emmylou Harris’ Hot Band Rodney Crowell sitting in as producer the release has one boot astride in contemporary swagger and one firmly planted in tradition.

 I’m new to Ms. Cook, but apparently she’s been around a spell and is the hottest thing I never heard of.
 She made her Grand Ole Opry debut on March 17, 2000, and appeared repeatedly thereafter, which is a remarkable achievement considering that, at the time, she was an indie artist with zero radio airplay.